wdawson/okta.github.io/_source/_docs/api/getting_started/rate-limits.md

 ### Okta API Endpoints and Per Minute Limits

 Note that limits for more specific endpoints override the limits for less specific endpoints.
-For example, the limit for getting an application by ID (second row) is higher than the more general limit for the `/api/v1/apps` endpoint (first row).
+For example, the limit for getting an application by ID is higher than the more general limit for the `/api/v1/apps` endpoint.

 | Action and Okta API Endpoint | Developer (free) | Developer (paid) | One App | Enterprise     |
 |----------------------------- | ---------------- | ---------------- | ------- | -------------- |